genomicsclass/leanpub/manuscript/expressing_design_formula.md

 R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course2/expressing_design_formula.Rmd).

-The level which is chosen for the *reference level* or *base level*.
+[CHECK] The level which is chosen for the *reference level* or *base level*.
 This is the level which is contrasted against and, by default, this is simply the first level alphabetically.
 We can specify that we want group 2 to be the base level by either using the `relevel` function or by providing the levels explicitly in the `factor` call:

 ```r